epilot-dev/engineering-principles/README.md

 - **Code wins arguments**: Debating abstract ideas leads to endless meetings.
 A working piece of software is always better than architecture diagrams and RFCs.
 - **Move fast**: Putting feedback loops in place early on helps us make more informed decisions collaboratively and commit to deliverables that create tangible progress.
-- **Risk management**: Even with thorough design work and great planning, unplanned work is guaranteed to appear once you're in the process of building.
+- **Risk management**: Even with great design and careful planning, unplanned work is guaranteed to appear once you're in the process of building.
 So better start early.

 ## Solutions over Problems